This Excel tutorial explains how to use the Excel SUBSTITUTE function with syntax and examples.

 new_text is the new characters to replace old_text with.

 nth_appearance is optional.
 It is the nth appearance of old_text that you wish to replace.
 I f this parameter is omitted, then every occurrence of old_text will be replaced with new_text.

 The SUBSTITUTE function can be used in the following versions of Microsoft Excel:

 The SUBSTITUTE function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel SUBSTITUTE function examples and explore how you would use the SUBSTITUTE function as a worksheet function in Microsoft Excel:
+Let's look at some Excel SUBSTITUTE function examples and explore how to use the SUBSTITUTE function as a worksheet function in Microsoft Excel: